payu-india/CMS-Chatbot/docs/React Native Mobile SDK/react-native-checkoutpro-sdk/reactnative-checkoutpro-android-integration.md

     <tr>
       <td>
-        User Credential\
+        User Credential
         `mandatory`
       </td>

       <td>
-        * \*String\*\* This is used for the store card feature.
+        * *String** This is used for the store card feature.
 PayU will store cards corresponding to passed user credentials and similarly, user credentials will be used to access previously saved cards.
-Format:\
+Format:
-          `<merchantKey>:<userId>  `\
+          `<merchantKey>:<userId>  `
-          Here,\
+          Here,
           UserId is any id/email/phone number to uniquely identify the user.
       </td>
     </tr>

     <tr>
       <td>
-        user\_token\
+        user_token
         `mandatory`
       </td>

       <td>
         String The use for this param is to allow the offer engine to apply velocity rules at a user level.

-        -**Card Based Offers (CC, DC, EMI):**&#x46;or card payment mode offers, if this parameter is passed then the velocity rules would be applied on this token, if not passed the same would be applied to the card number.
+        -**Card Based Offers (CC, DC, EMI):**For card payment mode offers, if this parameter is passed then the velocity rules would be applied on this token, if not passed the same would be applied to the card number.

-        \-**NB, Wallet:** It is mandatory for UPI, NB, and Wallet payment modes.
-If not passed the validation rules would not apply.\
+        -**NB, Wallet:** It is mandatory for UPI, NB, and Wallet payment modes.
+If not passed the validation rules would not apply.
         Note:- When we use Offer features then it's a mandatory parameter otherwise it's not required.
       </td>
     </tr>